How To Add Charts And Graphs To WordPress

 Visualizer Description

-The Visualizer plugin is a simple, easy to use and powerful tool that allows you to create, manage and embed appealing charts and graphs into your WordPress posts and pages with just a few simple steps.
+The Visualizer plugin is a simple, easy to use and powerful tool that lets you create, manage and embed eye-catching and interactive charts and graphs into your WordPress posts and pages with just a few simple steps.

-WordPress Visualizer also comes with a variety of built-in that are optimized to address your data visualization needs, including:
+Visualizer also comes with a variety of charts that are optimized to address all your data visualization needs, including:

 • Line chart